Skip to content

 • ARCJET_BASE_URL - Will override the decision API which the SDK communicates with.
 This defaults to https://decide.arcjet.com and should only be changed if directed by Arcjet support.

-• ARCJET_LOG_LEVEL - The log level to use, either DEBUG, INFO, WARN, or ERROR.
-Defaults to WARN.
-Additional warnings will be output if a rule is in dry run mode that contain the original decision.
+• ARCJET_LOG_LEVEL - The log level to use, either debug, info, warn, or error.
+Defaults to warn.
+If a rule is in dry run mode, a warning will be output with the decision that would have been applied.

 • ARCJET_ENV - Set to development to force Arcjet into development mode.
 This will allow private/internal addresses so that the SDKs work correctly locally.
 You usually do not need to set this because it uses NODE_ENV when set.
 See Troubleshooting for when this may be needed.